SensesProject/land-use/src/assets/text/en.md

 # The Role of Land for Food Production and Climate Protection

 Today, a large share of the global ice-free land is used by humans for agriculture and forestry, which provide food and timber for more than 7 Billion People.
-However, currently prevailing practices in agriculture, forestry and other land use (AFOLU) have negative impacts on climate change, biodiversity, desertification and land degradation.
+However, prevailing practices in agriculture, forestry and other land use (AFOLU) have negative impacts on climate change, biodiversity, desertification and land degradation.

 +++ intro 2

 We start this module by explaining the causes and consequences of increasing pressure on land during the last decades.
 Subsequently, we take a look into the future of land use and its consequences, based on scenarios from the [IPCC SRCCL](https://www.ipcc.ch/srccl/).

-In these forward looking scenarios, greenhouse gas (GHG) emission reduction by AFOLU and land-based Carbon Dioxide Removal (CDR) play a central role to mitigate climate change.
+In these forward-looking scenarios, greenhouse gas (GHG) emission reduction by AFOLU and land-based Carbon Dioxide Removal (CDR) play a central role to mitigate climate change.
 Therefore, land management in these scenarios is an important component of the overall emissions reduction.
-But land is a finite resource.
+But the land is a finite resource.
 This scarcity can result in trade-offs between land-based mitigation at large-scale and food security.

-We close this module with an outlook on a more sustainable mitigation pathway towards 1.5°C that minimzes such trade-offs through early action, lifestyle changes and regulatory policies.
+We close this module with an outlook on a more sustainable mitigation pathway towards 1.5°C that minimizes such trade-offs through early action, lifestyle changes and regulatory policies.

 +++ pressure 0